 The Greek Data Protection Authority (“DPA” the equivalent of the UK’s Information Commissioner’s Office/ICO) has just fined PWC €150,000 for GDPR breaches in connection with its processing of employee data.
 In particular, the DPA found that PWC was incorrectly processing personal data on the basis of consent where this was not appropriate.

 For those employers and HR professionals who have been keeping up to speed with their GDPR obligations towards employees, job applicants, and other members of staff it will come as no surprise that consent, which has to be freely given, is very unlikely to be appropriate for employers to rely on to process personal data except in very limited cases.
 This is due to the imbalance in the nature of the employer/employee relationship and conditions around how “consent” is to be interpreted under the GDPR.
-The ICO has published comprehensive guidance on consent which provides more details.
+The European Data Protection Board WP29 Guidelines specifically address the employment relationship with consent.

 Previously, employers made wide use of employee consent for processing both personal data and sensitive personal data (now “special categories of data” – defined as personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, the processing of genetic data, biometric data for the purpose of uniquely identifying someone, data concerning health, or a person’s sex life, or sexual orientation.
 Criminal offences are dealt with separately).
 However, the GDPR’s much stricter rules on consent, the limitations on it and the ease with which employees must be able to withdraw it, mean consent is very unlikely to be able to be relied on generally by employers.
 That is the recommendation both of the ICO and the EU GDPR Working Party (although there may still be specific very limited circumstances in individual cases where consent is appropriate).
 Therefore, employers must look to other lawful means of processing personal data under Article 6, such as those identified in the Greek DPA decision: